This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Reconciling Financial Usage Data

-Alternatively the general ledger lines for cloud service provider invoicing may be deleted by the TBM team and replaced with the authoratitative usage data from the FinOps team for that time period.
-However, this is not a recommended approach and it breaks a key construct for TBM of ‘always tying back to the general ledger’.
+Alternatively the general ledger lines for cloud service provider invoicing may be deleted by the TBM team and replaced with the authoritative usage data from the FinOps team for that time period.
+However, this is not a recommended approach and it breaks a key construct for TBM of always tying back to the general ledger.

 The time lag in TBM driven by the ITFM business cycles timing is a challenge and an opportunity for the integration with FinOps.
 IT Management has learned over the years to “discount” the delay in financial data being presented as they make decisions impacting the business in the present time.
-FinOps real time capabilities enhance the support for business decisions with data that is current.
-The addition of consolidated financial statements (in the rears) and current FinOps data will improve the quality of business decisions that can take advantage of the two.
+FinOps real-time capabilities enhance the support for business decisions with data that is current.
+The addition of consolidated financial statements (in arrears) and current FinOps data will improve the quality of business decisions that can take advantage of the two.

 Chargeback

-As the primary use case for integrating FinOps + TBM this may well feel natural to most practitioners.
+As the primary use case for integrating FinOps and TBM, this may feel natural to most practitioners.
 A common extension, once chargeback processes for cloud infrastructure have been established, is to extend the same concept to include other costs associated with maintaining the public cloud platform that are internal to the organization.
-The main goal here is to provide a fair and equitable mechanism for cost recovery of platform/shared services/SaaS/other vendor costs that are incurred as part of service delivery.
+The main goal is to provide a fair and equitable mechanism for cost recovery of platform/shared services/SaaS/other vendor costs that are incurred as part of service delivery.

 It is important to validate that the receiver of the cloud chargeback is the same entity/person as the service owner defined by TBM.
 If it is different, the TBM Office and FinOps will need to work together to resolve any ownership disputes.
 By nature of the visibility required for decision making FinOps chargeback tends to focus on individual application business owners and TBM focuses on the business service owner.